How to Avoid Heat-Related Illnesses as Temperatures Soar

-As an extended heat wave with temperatures nearing 107 degrees approaches some inland areas of San Luis Obispo County, the Public Health Department encourages residents to protect themselves from heat-related illness and to check on those who may be especially at risk.
-This includes children, the elderly, people with health conditions, and people who work outdoors.
+As a heat wave with temperatures nearing 108 degrees approaches some inland areas of San Luis Obispo County, the Public Health Department encourages residents to protect themselves from heat-related illness and check on those who may be especially at risk.

 - Avoid exercising or working outdoors during the hottest times of day.
 Take advantage of cooler early morning and later evening hours.
 If you must exercise or work outdoors in the heat, pace yourself and take frequent breaks.